What they’re saying after NC State’s loss at No. 21 Clemson

 Ethan McDowell, The Wolfpacker — Column: NC State football’s slow starts produce long-term concerns

 NC State gave up more points in the first 30 minutes of its matchup against Clemson than it has in any half of head coach Dave Doeren’s tenure with the Pack.
-This was this program’s first time allowing 40 in a half since 2019.
+This was the program’s first time allowing 40 in a half since 2019.

 The Pack lost its first two games against Power Four opponents by 65 points.
 There was a consistent, determined mood around the team after the loss to Tennessee despite a blowout loss that was not competitive in the second half.

 At that point, NC State’s goals were still laid out in front of them.
-The Pack failed to match Tennessee’s physicality and snowballed during that 45-point defeat, but NC State knew it had a chance to rebound against Clemson and start to move towards the ACC title goals the program held in the preseason.
+The Pack failed to match Tennessee’s physicality and snowballed during that 45-point defeat, but NC State knew it had a chance to rebound against Clemson and start to move towards the ACC title goal the program held in the preseason.

 Instead, the clock trickled away on the Pack as Clemson’s backups maintained a lead and brought the Tigers win No. 800 in their program’s history.
 NC State’s lofty goals seem far out of reach after it failed to slow down the Tigers this weekend.
 The Wolfpack allowed 523 total yards, including 408 in the first half.